original-xcr0061/clidns_test/README.md

-# CLI ColorTest
+# CLI DNS Test and Reset
-CLI ColorTest - Script
+DNS_Test and Reset - Script

-Script to display all terminal colors with 256 ANSI escape codes. to be continued.........
+Script to Test and reset Domain name servers. to be continued.........